Pupwiz/my-debian/simple-cdd-conf/README.md

 If no profile is selected during installation, then default netinstall will occur.

-## What's needed
+## Steps to build an image

-1. Debian on PC or in VM.
+1. Debian on PC or in VM is required.
 I installed it (from netinstall image) in VirtualBox on Mac OS X.

    VirtualBox can be installed with